cashbee-team/treezor_client/docs/CardApi.md

 card_id = 56 # Integer | Card's ID to register

 opts = {
-  access_signature: "access_signature_example" # String | Access signature can be mandatory for specific context.
+  access_signature: 'access_signature_example' # String | Access signature can be mandatory for specific context.
 Treezor will contact you if so.
 More info [here](https://agent.treezor.com/security-authentication).
 }

 begin